Struggling to connect theory and data? A simpler way to approach your discussion chapter

 That alone can make the discussion chapter feel much more manageable.

-Discussion and Writing Up PhD Survival Guide
+If you’re sat in front of your laptop thinking this, my Discussion and Writing Up PhD Survival Guide will help.

 “What if this isn’t enough for a PhD?”

 This is a digital download.
-You’ll get immediate access to the full guide and worksheets as soon as you purchase, so you can get unstuck and start making progress straight away.
+You’ll receive immediate access to the full guide and worksheets after purchase.

 For a more streamlined and coherent approach, you can access all four PhD Survival Guides in the full series here.